creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-03-20-ImageBind.md

 * **Audio :** Audio samples are recorded at 16kHz.
 They are cut into 2-second samples and converted into spectrograms using 128-mel spectrograms bins.
 Spectrograms are processed as images with ViT with a patch size of 16 and stride 10.

-* **Text :** They directly use CLIP encoder architecture, which is a VIT.
-Again, Tyey leverage image-text supervision from large-scale data by using OpenCLIP's text encoder weights (320M parameters).
+* **Text :** They directly use CLIP's encoder architecture, which is a VIT.
+Again, they leverage image-text supervision from large-scale data by using OpenCLIP's text encoder weights (320M parameters).
 The weights are kept frozen.

 * **Depth and Thermal data :** They treat both as one-channel images and use ViT to encoder them.